hattonpoint/validationator/readme.md

 TODO:
+- Move options to validation options so that they can be chosen on a case by case basis
+- Allow bool and warn to overlap
 - Add various differnt validation types
-- Conduct browser testing
+- Add options for checking different case styles (string)
+- add includesAll and notIncludesAll
 - Options to recreate password validation.
 Use at least once etc
-- Add options for checking different case styles
+- Conduct browser testing
 - Conduct performance tests
-- Debug es2015 preset not transpling foreach into for loops
-- Example use with bootstrap
-- Example using validation on frontend and node
 - Finish NPM pipeline
 - Documentation
   - validate.extensions